dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/about-the-lib/releases/eufemia/v9-info.md

 1. Find `dnb-ui-lib/patterns` or `@dnb/eufemia/patterns` and replace with `@dnb/eufemia/extensions`
 1. Find `dnb-ui-patterns` and replace with `dnb-ui-extensions`

-The following extensions are removed:
+The following patterns/extensions/components are removed:

 - ActionNav
 - DescriptionList